AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 For this app, we will be using just 1 additional data class (represented by `PFObject`) apart from `_User` class that is created by default when first user is registered.
 This class is will be called `Post` and will have following fields:

 ```
-+- Post
-  +- objectId
+1. objectId
    type: String
    desc: unique id for the user post
-  +- author
+2. author
    type: Pointer
    desc: _User class object for image author
-  +- image
+3. image
    type: PFFile
    desc: image that user posts
-  +- commentsCount
+4. commentsCount
    type: Number
    desc: number of comments that has been posted to an image
-  +- likesCount
+5. likesCount
    type: Number
    desc: number of likes for the post

 * desc - description
 ```